Lake Berryessa, Clear Lake, and Blue lakes can be combined into one trip up north from the SF Bay area.

 A few people have condos or Timeshares around the Clear lake that are easily rentable through Air BnB or other platforms.

 We had a good time staying at one of those apartments for the first time ever and it wasn’t all that bad.
 The whole trip was not that spectacular until our friends fond the Blue Lakes.
 That place was far welcoming than lake Beryessa or Clear Lake.

-That was the highlight of the trip.
+These two fresh mountain lakes were the highlight of the trip.
 The lakes sit somewhat in between two small mountain ranges and have exceptionally clean “blue” water.
-We saw many people fishing for trout and simply enjoying the water.
+We saw many people fishing for trout and simply enjoying the coolness.

 There’s a small park that you have to pay a bit to park at by the Pine Acers Resort.
 Although it’s a nice place to BBQ and enjoy clean water.
-Thus far the only lake that we actually dipped in in the whole of California.
+Thus far the only lake that we actually dipped in, in the entire state of California.

 Clean Lakes in California are probably non-existent and anywhere you’d go.
 The mountain lakes are too cold to even dip your toes in.
 Lake Tahoe is freezing for the most part of the year as well.
 Big Bear Lake is super cold as well.
 You have to drive forever to Southern California lakes – lake Pyramid & Castic (even from LA it’s a long drive).
 Furthermore, most of the lakes (Like Cachuma) are significantly depleted by the drought and simply unpleasant to go into.